 - Litmus: resources & forums for advanced email designers

 - WebAIM: tips and tools to improve accessibility

-While GeoCities has since shuttered (though a few intrepid souls have created some archives), today there are myriad options for creating your own site—too many to list, in fact.
+While GeoCities has since shuttered and taken my site with it (though a few intrepid souls have created some archives), today there are myriad options for creating your own site—too many to list, in fact.
 And though many of the platforms feature easy-to-use drag and drop systems, it’s still quite handy to to be able to understand the underlying coding so you can easily customize templates to your liking.